ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 </html>
 ```
+{: caption="Example 24.
+Loop and output scriptlets used in the gallery template" caption-side="top"}

 We test it locally from http://localhost:3000/gallery and see our image
 in the following figure.

 ![localtest2](https://cloud.githubusercontent.com/assets/19173079/24822869/5310d658-1bbe-11e7-80fc-7a725314f7f5.jpg)
+{: caption="Figure 20.
+Images uploaded to the bucket are on display" caption-side="top"}

 ## Committing to Git
 {: #tutorial-develop-commit}